AguaClara/aide/reports/AIDE_Summer2018report.md

 Finally on the right side of the parameter window, you will see the comments section.
 This is a crucial for communication between team members.
 The comments describe the use of the parameter since the naming convention will not always be explicitly clear.
 For instance, n_row_1 may not be clear to other team members, but if you read the comment, it is now clear that n_row_1 is the number of orifices on row 1.

 In summary, this summer, AIDE Template will be creating a standardized parameter naming system and implementing it into the models, starting with the flocculator.
-Template will also work on organizing files in Fusion. :)
+Hopefully, Template will have a Variable Naming Wiki page like design does by end of this summer.
+We will also work on organizing files in Fusion. :)

 ## AIDE GUI
 When AIDE is run, it also initializes and runs another Fusion 360 add-in, AIDE GUI (Graphical User Interface).
 This GUI allows the user to input values (such as desired flow rate) that affect the dimensions of the finished water treatment plant.